grifferz/ongoing-struggle/content/posts/2026/2026-08-24-dhcpv6-broken-in-d-i-for-tenplus-years/index.md

 if no questions need to be answered then that doesn't matter.
 If questions _did_ need to be answered then I would have to manually run `dhcp6c` as above.

-This whole idea of killing the SHCP clients is pretty gross though.
+This whole idea of killing the DHCP clients is pretty gross though.
 I'm amazed this has worked for so long for IPv4.
 Even though the DHCPv4 clients clearly don't have a signal handler like `dhcp6c` does, this does leave the installer environment in a state where it has no running DHCP client so nothing is